MSc Advanced CompositesFind a programme

 |Part-time study available||No, full-time only|

-Composite materials are increasingly replacing traditional metallic components in several industrial applications, such as aerospace engineering, wind turbine blades and the automotive industry.
+Composite materials are increasingly replacing traditional metallic components in several industrial applications, such as aerospace engineering, wind turbine blade manufacture and the automotive industry.
 This MSc provides you with an in-depth theoretical understanding and practical knowledge of advanced composite materials.

 The programme is based in the Advanced Composites Centre for Innovation and Science (ACCIS), one of the world's leading centres in composite materials, which houses a number of state-of-the-art composites manufacturing facilities.